Losar: History

 Losar predates the arrival of Buddhism in Tibet and has its roots in a winter incense-burning custom of the Bon religion.
-Tibetan new year is counted by the current year added to 127 BCE the year of the founding of the Yarlung dynasty.
-During the reign of the ninth Tibetan king, Pude Gungyal (317-398), it is said that this custom merged with a harvest festival to form the annual Losar festival.
+The Tibetan new year is counted by the current year added to 127 BCE, the year the first Tibetan king Nyatri Tsenpo founded the Yarlung dynasty.
+During the reign of the ninth Tibetan king, Pude Gungyal (317–398 CE), it is said that this custom merged with a harvest festival to form the annual Losar festival.

 The 14th Dalai Lama (1998: p.
 233) frames the importance of consulting the Nechung Oracle for Losar:

 For hundreds of years now, it has been traditional for the Dalai Lama, and the Government, to consult Nechung during the New Year festivals.

-Tenzin Wangyal (2002: p.xvii) frames his experience of Tibetan cultural practice of Losar in relation to elemental celebrations and offerings to Nāga (Tibetan: Klu):
+Tenzin Wangyal frames his experience of Tibetan cultural practice of Losar in relation to elemental celebrations and offerings to Nāga (Tibetan: Klu):

 During Losar, the Tibetan celebration of the new year, we did not drink champagne to celebrate.
 Instead, we went to the local spring to perform a ritual of gratitude.
 We made offerings to the nagas, the water spirits who activated the water element in the area.
 We made smoke offerings to the local spirits associated with the natural world around us.
 Beliefs and behaviors like ours evolved long ago and are often seen as primitive in the West.
 But they are not only projections of human fears onto the natural world, as some anthropologists and historians suggest.
 Our way of relating to the elements originated in the direct experiences by our sages and common people of the sacred nature of the external and internal elements.
 We call these elements earth, water, fire, air, and space.

 Losar is celebrated in the city of Dharamsala in India and in other Tibetan Buddhist communities.